peteroupc/peteroupc.github.io/estimation.md

 - _h_(**z**) is a multidimensional function that takes a _d_-dimensional vector and returns a real number.  _h_(**z**) is usually a function that's easy to evaluate but whose integral is hard to calculate.
 - **z** is a _d_-dimensional vector chosen at random in the sampling domain.

-Then _Algorithm C_ will take the new stream and generate an estimate that comes within _&epsilon;_ of the true integral with probability 1 &minus; _&delta;_ or greater, as long as the following conditions are met:
+Then _Algorithm C_ will take the new stream and generate an estimate that comes within _&epsilon;_ of the ideal integral with probability 1 &minus; _&delta;_ or greater, as long as the following conditions are met:

 - The _q_<sup>th</sup> c.a.m. for _h_(**z**) is finite.
 That is, **E**\[abs(_h_(**z**)&minus;**E**\[_h_(**z**)\])<sup>_q_</sup>\] is finite.
 - The _q_<sup>th</sup> c.a.m.'s _q_<sup>th</sup> root divided by the _p_<sup>th</sup> c.a.m.'s _p_<sup>th</sup> root is no more than $\kappa$, where $\kappa$ is 1 or greater.